- Vietnam Airlines: Kuala Lumpur (KUL) to Ho Chi Minh City (SGN) Flights

 As I checked the flights from Kuala Lumpur to Ho Chi Minh City, there are actually a lot of options with different airlines.
 However, even before I confirmed my flight ticket, I knew I wanted to try something different for the sake of content. 😛

-I had never flown with Vietnam Airlines before, and when I checked the flight options to Ho Chi Minh City from Kuala Lumpur, the price wasn’t too expensive.
+Although it wasn’t my first time traveling to Vietnam, I had never flown with Vietnam Airlines before.
+And when I checked the flight options to Ho Chi Minh City from Kuala Lumpur, the price wasn’t too expensive.

 Although mind you, there are several options from Kuala Lumpur to Ho Chi Minh City with Vietnam Airlines, most of them have a stopover in Hanoi.
 So far, they only have a direct flight to Ho Chi Minh City from KLIA: VN 674.